wordtoword/glowing-umbrella/en/stripe-1.md

 ### Obtaining API keys from Stripe

-1. In your browser, go to the [Stripe dashboard](https://dashboard.stripe.com/) and click [Developers] in the upper right corner.
+1. In your browser, go to the [Stripe dashboard](https://dashboard.stripe.com/) and select your mode ("Developer" or "Test mode") in the upper right corner.
-2. On the Developers page, select [API keys] in the left sidebar menu.
+2. On the next page, select [API keys] in the left sidebar menu.
 3. You will see the [Publishable key] and the [Secret key].
 Note them down for later use.

 <!-- [![Image from Gyazo](https://t.gyazo.com/teams/diverta/0c690e9687ed4e419ac44c859b8831e6.png)](https://diverta.gyazo.com/0c690e9687ed4e419ac44c859b8831e6) -->

-[[info]] Some screenshots in this tutorial were taken in test mode.
-However, for your live website, be sure to toggle test mode off.
-This is important, as the API keys for test mode and for production mode are different.
+[[info]] It is important to select the correct mode for your purposes ("Developer" or "Test mode") when performing your integration, as they have different API keys.
+If you need to switch modes, make sure to copy the keys again and update them in your Kuroco admin panel.

 [![Image from Gyazo](https://t.gyazo.com/teams/diverta/ec2dbef4271532d54405311499d2889c.png)](https://diverta.gyazo.com/ec2dbef4271532d54405311499d2889c)